huggingface/transformers/docs/source/perplexity.rst

 Running this with the stride length equal to the max input length is equivalent to the suboptimal, non-sliding-window strategy we discussed above.
-The smaller the stride, the more context the model will have in making each prediction, and the better the PPL will typically be.
+The smaller the stride, the more context the model will have in making each prediction, and the better the reported perplexity will typically be.

-When we run the above with ``stride = 1024``, e.g. no overlap, the resulting PPL is ``19.64``, which is about the same as the ``19.93`` reported in the GPT-2 paper.
+When we run the above with ``stride = 1024``, i.e. no overlap, the resulting PPL is ``19.64``, which is about the same as the ``19.93`` reported in the GPT-2 paper.
 By using ``stride = 512`` and thereby employing our striding window strategy, this jumps down to ``16.53``.
 This is not only a more